 Before agreeing to go to prison, Guru Teg Bahadur had written a note to the Emperor to be delivered to the Emperor after the Guru’s death.
 When the note was delivered, Guru Teg Bahadur had written very simply.
 “This, then, is the greatest miracle.
 That I gave my head, but not my faith.”

-Guru Gobind Rai, who later became Guru Gobind Singh is the tenth Master in Sikh Dharma.
+Guru Gobind Rai, who later became Guru Gobind Singh is the tenth Sikh Guru.
 He lived for 42 years.
 He was born in Patna, India and he breathed his last in Nanded, India, where the Gurdwara of Hazoor Sahib is established.
 His father was Guru Teg Bahadur and his mother was Mata Gujri.
 His wives were Mata Jeeto, Mata Sundari and Mata Sahib Kaur.
 He had four sons, Ajit Singh, Jujhar Singh, Zorawar Singh and Fateh Singh.

 Young Gobind Rai, the son of Guru Teg Bahadur, was only 9 years old at the time of his father’s confinement, torture and death.
 The experience impacted him very deeply.
 In the coming years, the Sikhs would be called on again and again to fight Aurangzeb’s forces and protect the people from religious bigotry and persecution.